Hack The Box - TwoMillion

 home page

-There's an invite code form which needs to be hacked in order to obtain a code.
+There was an invite code form which needs to be hacked in order to obtain a code:

 invite code form